vedradhakrishnan/magic-bonsai/README.md

  ---

- ## 3. User Authentication with JWT & bcrypt
+ ## 3. Web3 User Authentication with OnChainKit
  ### What is it?
- JSON Web Tokens (JWT) are a secure way to authenticate users, while **bcrypt** is used for securely hashing passwords before storing them in the database.
+**OnChainKit** is a toolkit that streamlines wallet-based authentication for Web3 applications.
+It leverages blockchain wallets (like **Coinbase Wallet**) to authenticate users.
+It comes with pre-built components for connecting wallets, displaying identity information (avatar, name, and address), and handling wallet sessions.

 ### Why use it?
- Authentication ensures that users can securely manage their info.
-JWT enables token-based authentication, which is scalable for web applications, and **bcrypt** enhances password security by hashing and salting credentials.

- ### Possible Solutions:
- - **jsonwebtoken (JWT)** for secure session management
- - **bcrypt.js** for password hashing
+- **Seamless Web3 Integration:** Easily add wallet connectivity, and allow for future integration with onchain storage and ownership.
+- **Simplified Authentication Flow:** Once a user connects their wallet, the app automatically stores the address to the session via the `/connect` endpoint.

  ---